flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/interface.md

       scratchpad ahead of other messages.
 - Type 2:
     - Messages inform the flight crew of a given situation or request a specific action.
-Stored in “last in”, “first out” message queue that holds maximum of 5 messages.
+Stored in “last in”, “first out” message queue that holds a maximum of 5 messages.
 Type 2 messages are displayed in the scratchpad only if there are no Type 1 messages or other data and will remain until all the messages have been viewed and cleared with the CLR key.

-White messages are advisory only.
+White messages are advisory only and do not require an action from the flight crew.
+These messages can be cleared with the CLR key.

 ## Keys

 ### Line Select Keys and Data Fields

-The MCDU has two columns of data (left and right) with 6 rows of title and data field on each side.
-The data is either a stored value, computed value or a value entered by the crew.
+The MCDU has two columns of data (left and right) with 6 rows of title and data fields on each side.
+The data is either a stored value, a computed value or a value entered by the crew.

-These LSK are used to move data from the scratchpad to the corresponding line, or to call specific function pages indicated by a prompt or a flight plan element next to the LSK.
+The LSK next to the line is used to move data from the scratchpad to that corresponding line, or to call specific function pages indicated by a prompt or a flight plan element next to the LSK.

 ### Page Keys